Subspecies (film series): Subspecies 4: Bloodstorm (1998)

 Subspecies 4: Bloodstorm (1998) begins with a badly burnt Radu able to find refuge in his crypt.
-A car accident takes the lives of everyone but Michelle, who is discovered by a stranger named Ana.
+A car accident takes the lives of everyone but Michelle, who is discovered by a stranger named Ana Lazar.
 Upon seeing Michelle's reaction to the sunlight, Ana takes her body to her former professor, Dr. Nicolescu, who quickly determines that Michelle is a vampire.
 When Michelle wakes, Dr. Nicolescu promises to cure her of her vampirism.
 Dr. Nicolescu is a vampire himself, but uses science to allow him to be immune to vampire weaknesses, with the exception of needing blood, and hopes to use Michelle to get the Bloodstone and therefore a cure for his condition.
-With his strength restored, Radu travels to Bucharest to claim the financial wealth one of his previous "fledglings", Ash, who has acquired in the Vladislas.
+With his strength restored, Radu travels to Bucharest to claim the financial wealth of one of his previous "fledglings", Jonathan Ash, who has acquired both the Vladislas crypt and the sword of Laertes (mentioned in Vampire Journals).
 Radu enlists Ash's help to track down Michelle, while Ash's own fledgling, Serena, attempts to play Radu and Ash against each other.
 Radu discovers Michelle's location, and Dr. Nicolescu agrees to give her to Radu in exchange for three drops of blood from the Bloodstone.
-Radu agrees, but it was only a trick to allow Dr. Nicolescu the opportunity to capture and stake Radu.
-Michelle arrives releases Radu, and the two flee to safety.
-Serena arrives immediately after and gives Ana a key to the Vladislas crypt, where Radu is, with instructions to kill Radu.
+Radu agrees and enters Nicolescu's institution, but it was only a trick to allow Nicolescu the opportunity to capture and try to stake Radu.
+However, Radu's influence over Michelle compels her to appear and release Radu, and the two flee to safety.
+Serena arrives immediately after and gives Ana a key to the Vladislas crypt, where Radu is, with instructions on how to kill Radu.
 Ana and Dr. Nicolescu arrive at the tomb, but Radu awakens and kills Nicolescu.
-Radu turns his attention to Ana, but Michelle slices his throat, allowing Ana enough time to decapitate Radu.
+Radu turns his attention to Ana, but Michelle once again decides to stop Radu's bloodlust and slices his throat, allowing Ana enough time to decapitate Radu.
 They burn his body and take the Bloodstone.
-Ash and Serena are waiting at the opening of the crypt, but a caretaker, hearing Ana's screams, opens the crypt and spills sunlight inside.
-Michelle is hidden in a coffin and transported out of the cemetery, while Radu's head sits on a pike burning in the sun.
+Ash and Serena are waiting at the opening of the crypt and attack Ana, but a caretaker, hearing Ana's screams, opens the crypt and spills sunlight inside, making both vampires flee daylight.
+Michelle is hidden in a coffin by Ana and the caretaker and transported out of the cemetery, while Radu's head sits on a pike and burns in the sun.